EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-10-22-DaxLibContribute/DaxLibContribute.md

 ![MKdocs Serve](MKdocsServe.png)

-Then we can `push` to GitHub, this will run the `ci` job, which will execute `#!bash mkdocs build`, generating the html pages, and saving the result to the `gh-pages` branch.
-We can now setup GitHub pages to use the `gh-pages` branch as a source to deploy our site, by selecting `Setting` from the top nav bar of the Git Hub repo, select `pages` and set `Deploy from a branch` and set the branch to `gh-pages`, and select save.
+Then we can `push` to GitHub, this will run the `ci` job, which will execute `#!bash mkdocs build`, generating the html pages, and saving the result to a :octicons-git-branch-24: `gh-pages` branch.
+We can now setup GitHub pages to use the :octicons-git-branch-24: `gh-pages` branch as a source to deploy our site, by selecting `Setting` from the top nav bar of the Git Hub repo, select `pages` and set `Deploy from a branch` and set the branch to :octicons-git-branch-24: `gh-pages`, and select save.

 ![GitHub Pages Setup](GitHubPagesSetup.png)